This is an official version.

 (b) disbursements for expenses necessarily incurred by a member in connection with the work of the advisory council, that may be prescribed by the Lieutenant-Governor in Council.

-8. (1) The Lieutenant-Governor in Council shall appoint from the 11 members, a president and vice-president of the advisory council.
+8. (1) The Lieutenant-Governor in Council shall appoint a person to be the president of the advisory council.

 (2) The president is the chief executive officer of the advisory council and shall direct the activities of the advisory council and coordinate its work.